Chinmayrane16/Recommender-Systems-with-Collaborative-Filtering-and-Deep-Learning-Techniques/README.md

 I have used [Movielens 100k](https://grouplens.org/datasets/movielens/100k/) ratings dataset to study about various Recommendation Techniques.
 Since the dataset size is small, I have used basic techniques but with more size we need to use hybrid and dimensionality reduction techniques.

 I have covered one such recommendation technique using autoencoder in another repository ([here](https://github.com/Chinmayrane16/DeepRecommender)).
-This is currently the second best recommendation technique, released by NVIDIA in 2017 named [Training Deep AutoEncoders for Collaborative Filtering](https://github.com/Chinmayrane16/DeepRecommender).
+This was the second best recommendation technique, released by NVIDIA in 2017 - [Training Deep AutoEncoders for Collaborative Filtering](https://github.com/Chinmayrane16/DeepRecommender).